stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 #### Draw Order and alpha/glow mods

-NewFieldColumn has mods for controlling the alpha and glow of receptors and explosions.
-Any layer in a column with an even draw order is treated as a receptor.
-Any layer in a column with an odd draw order is treated as an explosion.
-If the draw order integer is neither even nor odd, it will not use either pair of mods.
+NewField and NewFieldColumn have mods for controlling the alpha and glow of receptors, explosions, and notes.
+To decide which mods to apply to a layer, draw_order modulus 4 is calculated.
+If the result is 0, receptor mods are used.
+If the result is 1 or -1, explosion mods are used.
+If the result is 2 or -2, note mods are used.
+Otherwise, the alpha and glow of the layer are unaffected by mods.

+(if draw_order is negative, then the result is negative, which is why cases exist for negative results.)

-This allows a judgment hiding mod to also hide tap explosions that reveal the judgment, if the noteskin author gives everything that shows judgment an odd draw order.
+This allows a judgment hiding mod to also hide tap explosions that reveal the judgment, if the noteskin author gives everything that shows judgment the right draw order.
+There can also be layers in the board section that are affected by mods (such as column flashes), and layers that aren't (like a screen filter).

-NewField also has receptor and explosion alpha and glow mods.
-The same even and odd draw order rules also apply to layers in the field.
-Additionally, any layer with a draw order of -100 or less cannot have its alpha or glow changed by mods.

-The extra rule allows board elements that are affected by mods, and board elements that are not.

 #### Draw Order Variable List

 02 NewField.lua defines these variables to make life convenient for themers.
 ```
 newfield_draw_order= {
-	non_alphable_layer= -100,
+	board= -99, -- -99 % 4 is -3, which makes it unaffected by mods.
 	non_board= 0,
-	receptor= 100,
+	receptor= 100, -- 100 % 4 is 0, which makes it use receptor alpha/glow.
 	hold= 200,
 	tap= 300,
-	explosion= 399, -- Odd to make it use explosion alpha and glow mods.
+	explosion= 401, -- 401 % 4 is 1, which makes it use explosion alpha/glow.
 }
 ```